EU announces plans to lead green industrial revolution | Headlines

 In trade, the EU would seek to expand its network of partnerships, such as with Australia, Canada and Chile.
 MAKING ITS OWN CLEAN TECH EQUIPMENT

-The EU also set a target of producing by 2030 at least 40% of the products it needs for "net-zero" technologies, such as solar power, partly by streamlining the granting of permits for green projects.
+The EU also set a target of producing by 2030 at least 40% of the products it needs for "net-zero" technologies, such as solar power or fuel cells, partly by streamlining the granting of permits for green projects.
 The bloc also announced a goal for carbon capture of 50 million tonnes by 2030.
 Carbon capture is one of a list of "net zero" technologies the EU recognises.
 Controversially, these also include advanced nuclear processes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)